 Early in the 19th century, the abolition of the slave trade in British-ruled colonies led to a surge in demand among former slaves for high-quality clothing.
 At first, the demand was met with send-hand clothing, but soon manufacturers developed cheaper cloth for stylish but affordable new garments, benefiting not just former slaves but ordinary people worldwide.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: about, despite, may, ought, unless, whereas, whether, who.
+3.introduce one of the following words into the precis: about, although, besides, despite, if, or, otherwise, until.

 Archive